 What are the main changes for students in PBSAs?

-As mentioned above, PBSA providers who are members of an approved code of practice (such as ANUK/Unipol) are largely exempt from the main tenancy reforms of the Act.
-Their agreements can continue to be fixed-term (aligned with the academic year) and are considered common law tenancies, not the new 'assured periodic tenancies'.
-The code of practice will be really important.
+PBSA providers who are members of the ANUK/Unipol National Code will be exempt from the main tenancy reforms of the Act.
+New tenancies signed after 1 May 2026 can continue to be fixed-term aligned with the academic year and be considered common law tenancies.
+The Code will be really important.
 It will give students the right to terminate their contracts in certain circumstances and it will also give the right to make complaints.

 How about Non-Exempt Accommodation?